 Other than her sister and her mom, there was no one else in the yard.
-None of her friends were over, cars were not streaming passed our house and watching us play, the world was pretty empty at that moment.
-But for the first time I can remember, she felt shame.
+None of her friends were over, cars were not streaming by our house and watching us play, the world was pretty empty at that moment.
+But, for the first time I can remember, she felt shame.
 She had discovered shame.
-Somewhere, some how, this little 5 year old had learned to be afraid of looking silly.
+Somewhere, somehow, this little 5-year-old had learned to be afraid of looking silly.
 If I was smarter, if I had been better prepared for the transition from little toddler to little girl, I might have asked her this:

 “Who told you that you were silly?”

 I didn’t, though.
 That question didn’t bloom in my head until much later, and I didn’t understand it until I saw God ask a similar question in Genesis 3:11.
 To me, this is one of the saddest and most profoundly beautiful verses in the entire Bible.
 Adam and Eve have fallen.
 The apple is a core.
 The snake has spoken.
 The dream appears crushed.
 As they hide from God under clothes they’ve hastily sewn together, He appears and asks them a simple question: